 - Who stands to benefit from this research?

-- Which audiences will be involved, and how?
+- Which audiences will be involved, when and how?

 - How will the audiences benefit from being involved and how will the research benefit from their involvement?

 - What is the best way to communicate with these audiences?

 SSHRC encourages its funding recipients to disseminate research knowledge in both official languages, whenever feasible and/or appropriate.
 SSHRC further encourages researchers to publish their results in the language of the community where the research takes place, especially in the case of Aboriginal languages.

 Outcomes and impacts

 Applicants should consider the following when describing how they will maximize the results of their research, and how they will ensure their results’ sustainability:

-Outputs are the first set of short-term results most researchers typically see (e.g., number of publications, presentations, event attendees, new partners added to a team, or new stakeholders and/or research users contacted or added to networks).
+Outputs are the first set of short-term results most researchers typically see (e.g., number of publications, presentations, event attendees, new data sets, new partners added to a team, or new stakeholders and/or research users contacted or added to networks).

 Outcomes (also called “results”) include all activities undertaken as a result of new insights.
-Outcomes may include: the number of people in various target audiences that use the research findings, the number of students trained, new capacities created, policies developed, business strategies formulated, etc. Outcomes may be either foreseen or unforeseen, direct or indirect, intended or unintended.
+Outcomes may include: the number of people in various target audiences that use the research findings (including data sets), the number of students trained, new capacities created, policies developed, business strategies formulated, advancements in understanding reconciliation, etc. Outcomes may be either foreseen or unforeseen, direct or indirect, intended or unintended.